laojala/cybersecuritybase-project-1/README.md

 ###  Running

 Prerequisite is that Maven is installed.
-Application is run using:
+Application can be run using:
 ```
 mvn spring-boot:run
 ```
-Application is located at http://localhost:8080/